 - Using SCADA in combination with digital protection relays capabilities for station automation

-Theme 2: Enhanced Utilization of Modern Digital Relay Capabilities for “Smart Grid” Applications
+Theme 2: Enhanced Utilization of Modern Digital Relay Capabilities for Station Automation and “Smart Grid” Applications

 - Detecting irregular performance of power system elements, including: